-How Long Do the Effects of the Hep B Vaccine Last?
+How Long Do the Effects of the Hepatitis B Vaccine Last?

 The effective time period of different vaccinations ranges from a few months to an entire lifetime.
 Research has shown that the immune system remembers the virus for at least two decades, for those vaccinated as newborns.
 After this time, one can get the vaccination once again as an adult.

-How to Take Care of Your Child After Hep B Vaccination?
+How to Take Care of Your Child After the Hepatitis B Vaccination?

-Precautions to be Taken While Giving Hepatitis B Vaccine to Preemies
+Precautions to Be Taken While Giving the Hepatitis B Vaccine to Preemies

 If you have a premature baby, there is no need to get them the Hepatitis B vaccine before they turn at least one month old.
 Consult with your child’s paediatrician about the ideal time for vaccination.

-Vaccinating your baby is one of the most important things you can do to protect them against a wide variety of preventable illnesses.
-Certain vaccines have been linked to autism in children, but please pay no heed to them as they have no scientific basis whatsoever and in fact, there are a number studies that disprove this link.
+Vaccinating your baby is one of the most important things you can do to protect him against a wide variety of preventable illnesses.
+Certain vaccines have been linked to autism in children, but pay no heed to them as they have no scientific basis whatsoever and, in fact, there are a number of studies that disprove this link.
 Vaccines are completely safe and a crucial requirement for your child to lead a long healthy life.